nickarora/nickarora.github.io/_app/_posts/2024-12-27-dont-make-me-think.md

 > “It doesn’t matter how many times I have to click, as long as each click is a mindless, unambiguous choice.”

 - **Choose Words Carefully**: Krug advocates omitting needless words.
 Extra text only clutters the page and distracts from a user’s goal.
 He warns against “happy talk”— self-congratulatory promotional text that doesn’t help the user.
 Even instructional text should be viewed with skepticism.
-Ideally, any required actions will ideally be self-explanatory.
+Ideally, any required actions will be self-explanatory.

 > “Get rid of half the words on each page, then get rid of half of what’s left.”